kazet/ATT/att/doc/code/module_conventions.rst

 Docstrings
 ----------

-Module docstring should link to any documentation related.
+Module docstring should contain a link to any documentation related.
 Use document names in the docstrings.